Gjakova: Demographics

 According to the 2024 census, the total population of the municipality is 78,824, of which 39,288 (49.84%) are males and 39,536 (50.16%) are females.

 According to the 2011 census, the resident population was 94,556, of which urban inhabitants numbered 40,827 and rural 53,729; there were 47,226 males and 47,330 females.
 The ethnic groups include Albanians (87,672), Balkan Egyptians (5,117), Roma (738), Ashkali (613), and smaller numbers of Bosniaks (73), Serbs (17), Turks (16), Gorani (13) and others.
 Based on those that answered, the religious make-up was 77,299 Muslims, 16,296 Roman Catholics, 22 Orthodox Christians, 142 others, and 129 irreligious.
 Based on the population estimates from the Kosovo Agency of Statistics in 2016, the municipality has 95,433 inhabitants.
 According to OSCE estimations, before the Kosovo War of 1999 the municipality had a population of about 145,000, of which 93% were Kosovo Albanians and 7% non-majority communities, including some 3,000 Serbs, who mostly lived in Gjakova itself.

 In 2021 Dragica Gasic, the first Serb returnee since the end of the Kosovo War in 1999 returned to her former apartment in Gjakova.
-Despite being legally allowed to return to her property by the Kosovo Property Agency, her return was marred by threats of violence and harassment from her ethnic-Albanian neighbors.
+Despite being legally allowed to return to her property by the Kosovo Property Agency, her return was marred by threats of violence and harassment from her ethnic-Albanian neighbours.

-Gjakova is characterized by two Catholic Churches and Mosques, which are part of the cultural heritage of the city.
+Gjakova is characterised by two Catholic Churches and Mosques, which are part of the cultural heritage of the city.

 Kosovo does not have an official religion.
 As the rest of the country, the majority of Gjakova's population consider themselves Muslim.
 The minority of Gjakova's religious population that is not Muslim practices Christianity in the form of Roman Catholicism and Eastern Orthodoxy.
 According to the census of 2011, the prominent religion is Islam, including 81.75% of the population, while 17.23% is Roman Catholic Christian, 0.02% Orthodox Christian and 1% other.
-Religious communities have educational institutions for their needs organized in accordance with applicable law.
+Religious communities have educational institutions for their needs organised in accordance with applicable law.

 Christianity has been around in Gjakova for a long time, going back all the way to the time of the Roman Empire.
 Islam in Gjakova began to be spread very early, during the Ottoman Rule.

 Most Catholics live in the Rruga e Katolikëve street, where the two main churches are, and others in villages.
 The Muslims, living in other parts of the city and in most villages, have been encouraging the building of mosques, which could have counted about 10–15 buildings during the centuries.